chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***
 ### GSEAPreranked

 *GSEAPreranked* is a variant of the above-described web-based method GSEA and can therefore be accessed via the same application (download from https://www.gsea-msigdb.org/gsea/index.jsp).
+The experiment was performed on versions 4.2.2 and 4.2.3

 #### 1. Generation of inputs (folder `R/Optimisation_functions/GSEAPreranked`)